 As we embark on a new school year still in the throes of a global pandemic, parents have hundreds of questions and concerns about the safety and growth of their children.
-As speech and language pathologists, one of the biggest concerns we hear is how will my child communicate while wearing a mask?
+As speech and language pathologists at Speech Sisters, one of the biggest concerns we hear is how will my child communicate while wearing a mask?
 And as a parent, should we be concerned?

 The truth is, we are concerned about the impact that masks may have on language learning for babies and toddlers, but we also believe that parents can compensate by making a language-rich home (mask-free) environment.
 As this continues to be a novel situation, the evidence and research are lacking to determine the specific impact that masks may or may not have on a child’s speech and/or language development.

 But here is what we do know based on several relatable research studies and sources…